 Israel dairy is the Lowest Dairy in the world, located along the Dead Sea

-The Kalia dairy sells the milk to Tnuva and produces the average of 11,500 liters of milk /cow/year.
+The Kalia dairy sells the milk to Tnuva and produces an average of 11,500 liters of milk /cow/year.

-The dairy takes care of the ecology and the environmental quality, therefore, making an effort to use as less antibiotics as possible and advocate in a recycling of water.
+The dairy takes care of the ecology and the environmental quality, therefore, making an effort to use as less antibiotics as possible and advocate in the recycling of water.

 - The average % of fat in the milk is 3.8%

-- The average % of protein in the milk is 3.45%
+- The average % of the protein in the milk is 3.45%